Schaudge/petsc/doc/docs/manual/dmplex.rst

 A global vector is missing both the shared dofs which are not owned by this process, as well as *constrained* dofs.
 These constraints are meant to mimic essential boundary conditions, or Dirichlet constraints.
 They are dofs that have a given fixed value, so they are present in local vectors for assembly purposes, but absent from global vectors since they are never solved for.

-We can indicate constraints in a local section using ``PetscSectionSetConstraintDof()``, to set the number of constrained dofs for a given point, and ``PetscSectionSetConstraintIndices()`` which indicates which dofs on the given point are constrained.
+We can indicate constraints in a local section using ``PetscSectionSetConstraintCount()``, to set the number of constrained dofs for a given point, and ``PetscSectionSetConstraintIndices()`` which indicates which dofs on the given point are constrained.
 Once we have this information, a global section can be created using ``PetscSectionCreateGlobalSection()``, and this is done automatically by the ``DM``.
 A global section returns :math:`-(dof+1)` for the number of dofs on an unowned point, and :math:`-(off+1)` for its offset on the owning process.
 This can be used to create global vectors, just as the local section is used to create local vectors.

 Data Layout using PetscFE
 ^^^^^^^^^^^^^^^^^^^^^^^^^